bgamboa1/mVSOBase/doc/overview.rst

 --------

 MvsoModel consists of several **model entities**.
 These are commodities, processes, transmission and storage.
-Demand and intermittent commodity supply through are modelled through time series datasets.
+Demand and intermittent commodity supply though are modeled through time series datasets.

 Commodity
 ^^^^^^^^^